mgemalma/Human-subject-experiment-infrastructure/README.md

 ```
 ## Deployment

-To deploy the Meteor app locally, use the following example commands to set up the environment variables and start the application:
+To deploy the Meteor app locally, use the following example commands to set up the environment variables and start the application. **Note:** Adjust these commands according to your specific setup; the following is just an example.

 ```bash
 # Set the port number for the application